 - Smoking cessation

 - Protective sunglasses

-- Improved Clinician Experience – The AdaptDx takes the guessing game out of diagnosing AMD.
+- Improved Clinician Experience – The AdaptDx takes the guessing game out of measuring the speed of dark adaptation.
 It makes dark adaptation testing affordable and accessible for any optometry or ophthalmology practice so you get a clear, objective measurement of retinal function with 90% sensitivity and 90% specificity for the presence of AMD.
-Diagnosing AMD early allows you to offer patients a course of action to delay or prevent blindness from AMD.
+Diagnosing AMD early allows you to offer patients a course of action with the goal of delaying or preventing blindness from AMD.
 Let us support you to ease the administrative burdens and give you shortcuts to success to take better care of your patients.

 Achieving Your Financial and Organizational Goals

 Achieving the Quadruple Aim in eye care is no easy task.
 It takes a high level of organization, a knowledge of past occurrences in the industry, and a commitment from a doctor, patients, and staff.
 Breaking it down into smaller segments and using the right technology, you can see a large return on your time and monetary investment.
 Working towards Quadruple Aim goals can help your practice achieve financial and organizational success from enhanced staff focus and patient satisfaction.

 MacuLogix® can provide the technology to give you the clinical starting point to start treating AMD sooner and fulfilling your Quadruple Aim.
 We need your help with the patients you see every day to change outcomes for the better.
 Will you become part of the MacuLogix family and join us in the fight against AMD?

 Enlightening, expert knowledge revealing opportunities in AMD management including proactive disease response, understanding supplement research, and implementing dark adaptation testing.